-How do we develop greater persistence and resilience in students so that they feel confident in their decisions in regards to their learning?
+How do we help our students develop greater perserverence and resilience, so that they feel confident with their learning?

 How did we determine our focus and what did we learn from listening to our students?